ESLT Employment Opportunities

 - Demonstrated track record of successful fundraising in an environment of similar complexity;

-- Demonstrated experience overseeing multiple projects through to success, including meeting financial goals, project deadlines, and coordinating the work of key staff and partners;
+- Demonstrated experience overseeing multiple projects through to success, including meeting financial goals and project deadlines;

-- Genuinely enjoys engaging donors and the fundraising process;
+- Genuinely enjoys engaging with donors and the fundraising process;

-- Possesses a high degree of emotional intelligence, self-awareness and gravitas
+- Possesses a high degree of emotional intelligence, self-awareness;

-- Demonstrates strong problem-solving attributes—drive, energy and creativity;
+- Demonstrates strong problem-solving attributes, including drive, energy, and creativity;

-- Enjoys working as part of a team;
+- Enjoys working both as part of a team and individually;

 - Enjoys and deploys an appropriate sense of humor.